The official opening and welcome will include:

 Professor Chris Levi, Director of the John Hunter Hospital Health and Innovation Precinct

-This session will explore how to embed equity, diversity and inclusion (EDI) into co-design practices to ensure stroke research is accessible, representative, and driven by those with lived experience.
+This interactive session will explore how to embed equity, diversity and inclusion (EDI) into lived experience engagement across the research process.

 In this interactive workshop we discuss how to ensure the validity and interpretability of observational studies based on routinely collected data.
 We review types of studies and related biases, the use of Target Trial emulation and Directed Acyclic Graphs, and how (not) to use covariate adjustment for the appropriate analyses of such studies.